Ash & Ice: Promotion

 The lead single from the album, "Doing It to Death", was released on March 1, 2016.
 It was accompanied by a music video directed by Wendy Morgan.

 The second single from the album, "Heart of a Dog", and an accompanying music video directed by Sophie Muller, were released on April 18, 2016.

 "Siberian Nights" was released as the third single on May 24, 2016.
 A music video promoting the song was directed by American actor Giovanni Ribisi.

 In support of the album, the band toured the United States from March to June 2016.
 The Kills also performed in Mexico City on March 16, in Amsterdam, Paris, London, Toronto and Vancouver in May 2016, and at the Isle of Wight Festival in June.
 In July, played at the U-Park Festival in Kyiv, Ukraine, and at the Park Live Festival in Moscow, Russia, as well as the Off Festival in Katowice, Poland, in August before returning to the U.S. in September and then back to Europe through October and November.
 They performed "Whirling Eye" on The Late Late Show with James Corden on the October 21, 2016, episode.

 Critical reception

 Ash & Ice received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 21 reviews.
 Writing for Exclaim!, Laura Sciarpelletti praised the band's "bare bones power technique".

+Pitchfork were decidedly cooler on the album's merits, awarding it a score of 6.2.
+They called the record "a little too chilled for its own good."